uperl/Shell-Guess/README.md

     my $shell = Shell::Guess->power_shell;

-Returns an instance of Shell::Guess for Windows PowerShell.
+Returns an instance of Shell::Guess for Microsoft PowerShell (either for Windows `powershell.exe` or Unix `pwsh`).

 The following instance methods will return: